 At a junction, Steven hit Ramli's car.
-Ramli sustains a minor leg injury and makes a claim against Steven's CTP insurer/takaful operator.
+Ramli sustains a minor leg injury and makes a claim against Steven's CTP insurer/takaful operator as Steven is at fault.
 Steven is not a registered person.
 The CTP insurer/takaful operator refers Ramli to a medical practitioner for a medical assessment.
 The CTP insurer/takaful operator and the medical practitioner have a binding obligation for the examination and medical assessment of Ramli.
 In this case, the medical practitioner is making a supply of medical services to the CTP insurer/takaful operator which is an exempt supply

-If the CTP insurer/takaful operator makes a cash settlement to Ramli, he is entitled to a deemed input tax.
+If the CTP insurer/takaful operator makes a cash settlement to Ramli, the CTP insurer/takaful operator is entitled to a deemed input tax if he meets the following conditions: